TV NL EN

 CEDLA

-During this programme we reflect on current parallels with Latin American populism, the geopolitical ramifications of the American revamped War on Drugs and Trump’s authoritarian tendencies through the militarization of ICE.
+During this programme we reflect on current parallels with Latin American populism, the geopolitical ramifications of the American revamped War on Drugs and Trump’s authoritarian tendencies through the militarization of ICE, the migrant police service.
 How does Trump’s brand of populism reshape both American as well as Latin American politics?

 This evening, co-hosted with the UvA Centre for Latin American Documentation and Research (CEDLA)